Maglev: Evacuated tubes

-Some systems (notably the Swissmetro system and the Hyperloop) propose the use of vactrains—maglev trains running in a tunnel with a partial or total vacuum, which reduces or eliminates air drag.
-This has the potential to increase speed and efficiency greatly, as most of the energy for conventional maglev trains is lost to aerodynamic drag.
+Some systems (notably the Swissmetro system and the Hyperloop) propose using vactrains—maglev trains running in a tunnel with a partial or total vacuum, which reduces or eliminates air drag.
+This has the potential to greatly increase speed and efficiency, as most of the energy in conventional maglev trains is lost to aerodynamic drag.

-One potential risk for passengers of trains operating in evacuated tubes is that they could be exposed to the risk of cabin depressurization unless tunnel safety monitoring systems can repressurize the tube in the event of a train malfunction or accident.
+One potential risk for passengers on trains operating in evacuated tubes is exposure to cabin depressurization unless tunnel safety monitoring systems can repressurize the tube in the event of a train malfunction or accident.
 Since trains are likely to operate at or near the Earth's surface, emergency restoration of ambient pressure should be straightforward.
-The RAND Corporation has depicted a vacuum tube train that could, in theory, cross the Atlantic or the USA in around 21 minutes.
+The RAND Corporation has depicted a vacuum-tube train that could, in theory, cross the Atlantic or the USA in about 21 minutes.

 Rail-maglev hybrid

 The Polish startup Nevomo (previously Hyper Poland) is developing a system for modifying existing railway tracks into a maglev system, on which conventional wheel-rail trains, as well maglev vehicles can travel.
 Vehicles on this so-called 'magrail' system will be able to reach speeds of up to 300 kph at significantly lower infrastructure costs than stand-alone maglev lines.
-In 2023 Nevomo conducted the first MagRail tests on Europe's longest test track for passive magnetic levitation, which the company had previously built in Poland.
+In 2023, Nevomo conducted the first MagRail tests on Europe's longest test track for passive magnetic levitation, which the company had previously built in Poland.

-Hybrid electromagnetic suspension
+Ringway Transportation System

-(HES or H-EMS) is a type of magnetic suspension system used in some high-speed ground transport and maglev applications.
-It combines elements of both electromagnetic suspension (EMS) and electrodynamic suspension (EDS) to provide stable levitation, reduced energy consumption, and operation over a broader range of speeds.
+The Ringway Transportation System is a conceptual mass transit design that proposes moving vehicles linearly using a series of intermittent pillar supports rather than a continuous rail track or tube.
+Unlike standard trains or traditional high-speed maglev lines, it works by reversing the standard orientation of wheels and rails, embedding the propulsive or magnetic components directly into a sequence of isolated ringway pillars.

 Energy use

-Energy for maglev trains is used to accelerate the train.
+Energy is consumed to levitate and propulsion.
 Energy may be regained when the train slows down via regenerative braking.
-It also levitates and stabilises the train's movement.
-Most of the energy is needed to overcome air drag.
-Some energy is used for air conditioning, heating, lighting and other miscellany.
+At higher speeds, most of the energy is needed to overcome air drag.
+Some energy is used for air conditioning, heating, lighting, and other miscellaneous uses.

-At low speeds the percentage of power used for levitation can be significant, consuming up to 15% more power than a subway or light rail service.
-For short distances the energy used for acceleration might be considerable.
+At low speeds, the percentage of power used for levitation can be significant, consuming up to 15% more power than a subway or light rail service.
+For short distances, the energy used for acceleration might be considerable.

-The force used to overcome air drag increases with the square of the velocity and hence dominates at high speed.
-The energy needed per unit distance increases by the square of the velocity and the time decreases linearly.
-However power increases by the cube of the velocity.
+The force required to overcome air drag increases with the square of the velocity and thus dominates at high speeds.
+The energy required per unit distance increases with the square of the velocity, while the time decreases linearly.
+However, power increases by the cube of the velocity.
 For example, 2.37 times as much power is needed to travel at 400 km/h than 300 km/h, while drag increases by 1.77 times the original force.

-Aircraft take advantage of lower air pressure and lower temperatures by cruising at altitude to reduce energy consumption but unlike trains need to carry fuel on board.
+Aircraft take advantage of lower air pressure and lower temperatures by cruising at altitude to reduce energy consumption, but unlike trains, they need to carry fuel on board.
 This has led to the suggestion of conveying maglev vehicles through partially evacuated tubes.